cabforum/smime/SBR.md

 If a digital signature is to be used as evidence, the CA MUST have the Applicant digitally sign the Certificate Request using a valid personal Certificate that was issued under one of the following adopted standards: eIDAS Qualified Certificates validated according to ETSI TS 119 172-4, IGTF, Adobe Signing Certificate issued under the AATL or CDS program, the Kantara identity assurance framework at level 2, NIST SP 800-63 at level 2, or the FBCA CP at Basic or higher assurance.

-NOTE: The CA should consider requirements to avoid issuance of a consecutive certificates that are issued based on a preceding certificate, where the original verification of the certificate Subject may have been conducted in the distant past.
+The CA SHOULD consider requirements to avoid issuance of a consecutive certificates that are issued based on a preceding certificate, where the original verification of the certificate Subject may have been conducted in the distant past.

 4.	**From Enterprise RA records**